Pelosi 'hopeful' as she and Mnuchin speak on coronavirus aid, plan further talks

 “I’m hopeful,” Pelosi told reporters who asked whether agreement on additional coronavirus relief could be reached this week.
 Her discussion with Mnuchin on Tuesday was their third conversation in as many days.

-“The two went over the provisions of the updated Heroes Act and agreed to speak again tomorrow,” Pelosi spokesman Drew Hammill said on Twitter, referring to a $2.2 trillion measure unveiled on Monday by House Democrats.
+“The two went over the provisions of the updated Heroes Act and agreed to speak again tomorrow,” Pelosi spokesman Drew Hammill said on Twitter, referring to a $2.2 trillion measure unveiled on Monday by House of Representatives Democrats .

 Pelosi has taken the lead for Democrats in trying to reach a compromise with the Trump administration on a further coronavirus relief bill.

+“We’re trying to figure out ... whether or not they’re willing to, you know, negotiate,” McGovern said.
+“We’re making a lot of compromises ... so we’ll see what they say.”

-In an interview with CNBC, White House economic adviser Larry Kudlow made clear that the White House still views the $2.2 trillion figure as too high.
+In an interview with CNBC, White House economic adviser Larry Kudlow made clear that the White House still viewed the $2.2 trillion figure as too high.

 Our Standards: The Thomson Reuters Trust Principles.